Se-Gu/square-letter-game-solver/README.md

 # Square Letter Game Solver

+## Inspiration

+This project was inspired by the [Squares](https://squares.org/) word game.
+The solver is designed to emulate the game's mechanics and rules, providing an automated way to find the maximum scoring words from a given grid.

 This project implements a solver for a square letter game where the goal is to find all possible words in a given letter grid.
 The solver uses a depth-first search (DFS) algorithm to explore all valid words by connecting letters in various directions.

 ## How to Play